 Many negotiators fear that making the first move will appear weak and increase the risk of getting a poor deal.
 Our research reveals that far from being reluctant to make the first move, skilled negotiators are happy to do so.

 However, skilled negotiators make an offer to move on their position on the condition that the other party gives them something they want in return.
-Download our whitepaper below to learn the strategies that skilled negotiators use to avoid making concessions during negotiations:

 What’s more, these trades are carefully planned in advance.
 Skilled negotiators spend more time than their average counterparts planning how to get the other party to give them what they want.